amit221/mongodb-denormalized-data-sync/README.md

 <h2>Architecture</h2>
 mongodb-data-sync built from 2 separate parts.

-1. The server application(there can only be one)- this what runs all the updates logic,<strong>don't use  more than 1 application</strong>, it was designed to work as a single process and knows from where to continue after restart, crash  so don't try to do auto-scaling or set 2 containers for high availability
+1.the engine <b>(there should only be one)</b> - the engine is a nodejs server appliaction thats you have to run from your mechine(you will see how do it in the next steps) this what runs all the updates and recovery logic,<strong>don't use  more than 1 engine</strong>, it was designed to work as a single process and knows from where to continue after restart, crash  so don't try to do auto-scaling or set 2 containers for high availability

 2. The SDK - responsible for managing the database dependencies of your application,